We speak to many facility managers who find it difficult to decide between polished concrete flooring and an epoxy floor system.

 Resistance to chemicals and fats

 If the floor will not be exposed to harsh detergents, chemicals, or extreme temperatures, a polished concrete floor can provide a satisfactory solution for light use.
-Polished concrete is a better choice than bare concrete, which produces dust and can reduce the air quality.
+Polished concrete is a better choice than bare concrete, which produces dust and can reduce air quality.

 However, if your facility requires a flooring system that can stand up to the rigors of grease, oil, most acids and alkalis, bodily fluids, or harsh detergents, then an epoxy flooring system offers increased chemical resistance.